jfcloutier/karma_system/design_notes/experiences.md

 ### activation

-> The direct experience of a CA of having executed a plan to achieve a goal either as the intent of the CA or in contribution to achieving the intent of an ancestor CA, or the indirect experience of an observed activation in the umwelt.
+> The direct experience of a CA of having executed a plan to achieve a goal either the intent of the CA or a received directive, or the indirect experience of being informed of the activation of a directive it sent to its umwelt.

 * What
   * A property